THAIest

 How to get to Koh Tao?

 Boats run daily from the neighboring islands of Koh Samui and Koh Phangan to Koh Tao.
 You can also get to the island from the port of Chumpon, where a train station, bus station and small airport are located.
-For more details about getting to Koh Tao please check: How to get from Bangkok to Koh Tao Island.
+To travel to Koh Tao from Bangkok, you can book combination tickets for bus and ferry online here: Bus & Ferry Ticket to Koh Tao.